 Type: social proof

 This is truly just a thank you page.
 Or is it?
-This thank you message is received after filling out the Appleton Builders contact page.
+This thank you message is received after filling out the Appleton Builders contact form page.
 It gives a little detail on what the lead should expect, but also allows them to browse through customer testimonials.
 People love reading testimonials to gain insight on who they might be working with.
 By offering some social proof, you are really setting yourself up for success.
 Plus, the page is just beautiful to look at.
 It showcases what Appleton Builders does, and how well they do it.

 Suggestion: Though the page is beautiful, how likely is someone going to click to go to another page to read some testimonials?
 Perhaps showcase one testimonial, and then have the button as an option to read more testimonials (or some case studies).
 That way the social proof is seen instantly on the page that is already open, but there is still the option to dive deeper if needed.